A U.S. Office of Naval Research-sponsored lab showcases mixed, virtual and augmented reality technologies

 The personalization of AR experiences could ultimately lead to a breakdown in the shared reality that is essential for the smooth functioning of societies.
 Extensive psychology, neuroscience and social science research will be required to understand how AR will impact humanity and preempt potential pitfalls, the Radar forecasts, and VR simulations of future AR scenarios could provide crucial insights.

-Augmented reality, in its present form, could provide a temporary respite from fixing reality.
-But what happens if it’s no longer possible to differentiate between the artificial and the real?
-What if AR becomes so effective, that it’s possible to take a walk outside without knowing what’s a projection and what’s part of the environment?
+Augmented reality in its present form could provide a temporary respite from fixing reality.
+But what happens if it’s no longer possible to differentiate between what’s artificial and real?
+What if AR becomes so effective, it’s possible to walk outside without always knowing what’s part of the real environment?

 AR technology can bring us the world we imagine.
 It also can track today’s real world and help us experience it in new ways.
 In Switzerland, for example, AR is already regularly used to overlay reality with digital geodata.
 SWISS Airlines launched an augmented reality app for one of its CS300 aircraft to mark a traditional winegrowers’ festival that occurs only once in a generation.
 More than half the Swiss population have already experienced AR without realizing it, according to the Swiss Augmented Reality Barometer, a study carried out by the University of Lucerne.

-Visual and hearing aids are a form of augmented reality that are firmly part of our lives today, and implant technologies could become the norm in future.
-In 2022, Silicon Valley company Mojo Vision announced the first major third-party consumer application to be tested on the prototype of an AR contact lens with 30 times the pixel density of an iPhone.
+Visual and hearing aids are a form of augmented reality that are firmly part of our lives today, and implant technologies could become the norm.
+In 2022, Silicon Valley company Mojo Vision announced the first major third-party consumer application to be tested on an AR contact lens with 30 times the pixel density of an iPhone.
 The contact lens, developed with Amazon’s support, can be used to shop more easily.

 Preserving cultural heritage and urban planning